tiagocbarbosa/javascript-oop/README.md

 This is my `javascript` project using some OOP concepts.

 ## About
-It is highly recommended to start looking from the "index.js" file.
-There I explain some aspects of my project.
+It is highly recommended to start looking at the "index.js" file, there I explain some aspects of my project.

 Check below a list of OOP concepts that you will find in this project.